ThemeBoy/SportsPress/readme.txt

 * Localization - Update Polish, French, Czech, Dutch, Kannada, Finnish, and Swedish translations.

 = 1.6 =
+* Feature - Birthdays module for displaying player and staff birthday and age.
+* Feature - Twitter module for displaying feed of tweets by team, player, or staff.
 * Feature - New modules page to quickly toggle additional features.
 * Feature - Option to automatically populate player list and league table based on criteria.
 * Feature - Display link to CSV importer at the top of admin list pages.